How To Measure For Blinds

 We know that many people find the task of measuring windows for blinds quite tricky.
 There can often feel like there’s a lot to take into consideration, especially when there are so many different conflicting guides out there, but it shouldn’t have to be a difficult experience.
-In this blog, we’ve taken it back to basics to provide simple instructions you can follow step by step, on how to accurately measure windows for blinds.
+In this blog, we’ve taken it back to basics to provide simple instructions you can follow step by step, on how to accurately measure windows for bespoke blinds.

 This is a general guide, and for the different types of fitting, there are some additional instructions you must follow depending on the type of blind you are interested in.
-If you’d like to speak to one of our blind experts about the process in detail, we’re always happy to help and provide advice specific to your space and chosen blind.
-We’ve been offering the best blinds and exceptional customer service for years in Leeds, Wakefield and further afield across the North West.
-You can talk to a member of our team online today or by calling us on 0345222 0138.
+If you’d like to speak to one of our blind experts about how to measure for blinds or any other part of the process, we’re always happy to help and provide advice specific to your space and chosen blinds or shutters.

 Measuring windows for blind installation

-Whether you’re wanting to know how to measure for wooden blinds, Venetians, rollers, pleated blinds or any other type, you’ll have to measure depending on your recess.
-Before measuring the space where the blinds will go, you need to identify whether your window has a recess space.
 A window recess, or a reveal, is the distance from the surface of a window pane to the wall that the window is built into.
 If it does have a recess, you’ll need to decide whether or not your blind will fit inside or outside of the space.
 A deep window recess will allow your blind to fit neatly inside this space, but if you want to keep this space clear or have a shallow window recess, it will be best to fit your blind outside of it.

 Recess fittings